midonet/midonet/docs/arp-table.md

     ZooKeeper, so if a node goes down all entries it was responsible for will be cleaned up.

 -   While sending ARP requests, `ArpTable` does a read->change->write on the affected `ArpCacheEntry`, this is a race condition.
 Preventing these sort of races is a *TODO* item for the Cluster design.

+    This is harmful in two cases:

+    -   A node writing an entry with a null MAC address, the purpose of these writes is to track retries.
+If one of these null writes races with a write made by a node that discovered the actual MAC address it could overwrite it and thus delete a freshly created entry.

+        The node that overwrote the valid entry would continue ARPing for the address so the consequences would just be some extra traffic and latency.

+        This case is likely to happen, albeit infrequently.
+The retry interval for ARP requests is 10 seconds, null entries are written before sending an ARP request.
+It may be triggered by and ARP being resolved due to an event unrelated to the ARP request loop in question or due to a host replying to an ARP about 10 seconds after the request was sent.

+    - A node expiring an ArpCacheEntry, could race with a node that happens to refresh it just before expiration.
+The consequences of this case would be similar to the above.
+But this case is so unlikely that it's not worth worrying about: cache entries have a 1 hour expiration period, and they become stale after 30 minutes.
+So triggering this would mean either keeping an entry stale for 30 minutes and resolving it exactly at the end of that period or having the entry be refreshed at that very moment for an unrelated reason, such as a gratuitous ARP reply.

 - If a node is sending ARP requests for an IP address and crashes, other nodes will take over if they need the MAC and the sender has skipped